gofynd/nitrozen-ios/README.md

 1. Hitendra Solanki - HS
 2. Rushang Prajapati - RP
 3. Keyur Patel - KP
-4. your name here :) , We are expecting more contributor,
+4. your name here :) - We are expecting more contributor

 ## How to Contribute?